iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 the full orbit takes the whole codomain and $\phi$ is surjective --- although not necessarily injective.
 In this case, we get a smaller automaton recognizing the same language.

-Example: Divisibility by 6 in binary
+Example: Divisibility by 6 in Binary
 ------------------------------------

 By using only modular arithmetic, binary divisibility by 6 requires 5 states